criwebtools/clipboard-paster/README.md

 ![image of the EM configuration settions](images/example4.png)

 ... and here is what the full treatment looks like!
 As you see, the inline image now occupies a full row on the form, as do all text fields.
-I have resized the 'steps to reproduce the error' notes box by dragging the lower-right corner down.
+I have resized the bug description notes box by dragging the lower-right corner down.

 ![image of the EM configuration settions](images/example5.png)